tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 This is an interesting concept, but it's ultimately useless for our purposes.
 We want each input type, like `Athlete` to be uniquely paired to an output type, like `String`.
-This is possible by adding a [functional dependency][] to the typeclass.
+This is possible by adding a [functional dependency][10] to the typeclass.

 {% highlight hs %}
 {-# LANGUAGE FunctionalDependencies #-}